Tag Archives: Prayer

 Hurricane Cleo struck Miami with 100-mile-per-hour winds in late August 1964.
 Fallen branches and debris flew across the yard.
 The pelting rain rattled against our old wooden door and the thin, sheet glass-pane windows.

 My stepdad, Jimmy placed a dresser against the front door to our efficiency apartment to keep it from flying open.
 Mama and I hunkered down in the dark bathroom like cornered animals.
 I sat on the floor with my knees pulled up.
-I covered my ears with my hands, trying to drown out the deafening gusts of wind and my mama’s panicking cries.
+I covered my ears with my hands.
+I tried to drown out the deafening gusts of wind.
+My mama’s panicking cries also filled the air.

-Yet in the same instant that I closed my eyes, the thoughts tumbled through my mind: Gosh, today is my birthday; I am five years old.
+In the same instant that I closed my eyes, thoughts tumbled through my mind.
+I thought, Gosh, today is my birthday.
+I am five years old.
 Mama said I’m a ‘big girl’ now.

-In the year 1969, ten days before my tenth birthday, the second most intense hurricane on record hit the United States.
+In the year 1969, a powerful storm struck ten days before my tenth birthday.
+It was the second most intense hurricane on record to hit the United States.
 Hurricane Camille, a Category 5, had all of South Florida feeling her wrath.

 My step-daddy, Mama, and I took shelter in the gymnasium of Miami Edison High School.
 Many people talked in loud voices.
-Confused and frightened children fussed and cried as they clung to their mama’s skirts and their daddy’s necks to ride out the storm.
+Confused and frightened children fussed and cried.
+They clung to their mama’s skirts and their daddy’s necks to ride out the storm.

-On a floor mat, I sat glancing around, clutching my raggedy doll and our meager chow in a sack: a single loaf of Wonder Bread and a jar of Welch’s Grape Jelly.
+I sat on a floor mat, glancing around.
+I clutched my raggedy doll and our meager chow in a sack.
+Inside, there was a single loaf of Wonder Bread and a jar of Welch’s Grape Jelly.
 When My step-daddy suggested that I offer some to another girl close by, I recoiled.
 You see, even in normal times, sharing food wasn’t so easy for me.

-Comfort and tranquility were as far away from me as the moon and blew past like shingles from the roofs of so many of the homes that felt Camille’s fury.
+Comfort and tranquility were as far away from me as the moon.
+They blew past like shingles from the roofs of so many homes.
+Those homes felt Camille’s fury.

 The above are excerpts of my memoir.
 Even after all these years later, I still get a bit skittish during rainstorms, let alone hurricanes.
 Me no like, and as you can see, have never liked them.